Director of Graduate Studies

 Borneman has conducted fieldwork in Germany and Central Europe, and in Lebanon and Syria.
 His research focuses on two sets of relationships: on the relation of the state and law to intimacy and practices of care; and on the relation of political identification, belonging, and authority to forms of justice, accountability, and regime change.
 He also works on questions of epistemology and knowledge in the public sphere, and on psychoanalytic understandings of the self, group formation, and political form.
 His publications include Belonging in the Two Berlins: Kin, State, Nation (1992), Settling Accounts: Violence, Justice, and Accountability in Postsocialist States (1997), Syrian Episodes: Sons, Fathers, and an Anthropologist in Aleppo (2007), al-jinayah al-siyasiyyah wal-silm al-ijtimae.
 (Political Crime and Social Peace) (2007), Political Crime and the Memory of Loss: Events of Closure, Rites of Repetition, and Accountability (2011), and he is the co-editor of Being There: The Fieldwork Encounter and The Making of Truth (2009).

-He teaches courses on the self, intersubjectivity, revolution, memory, psychoanalysis, and social theory.
+He teaches courses on the self, intersubjectivity, traumatic memory, psychoanalysis, and social theory.

-His most recent research (Cruel Attachments, to be published in March with Unviersity of Chicago Press) focuses on the rehabilitation of child molesters through therapy and imprisonment.
-Cast as the most incorrigible of criminal types, the domestic version of the international terrorist, the sex offender is situated outside the moral limits of the human.
-He examines rehabilitation as a modern secular ritual, caught between a legal system that demands therapists effect a transformation of the inner state of the sex offender and a public that is extremely skeptical of the efficacy of such ritual rehabilitation.
-Moreover, everyday language tends to frame child sex offenders in moral terms borrowed from religious ritual and centered around evil, the taking of souls, and redemption.
+His most recent book, Cruel Attachments: The Ritual Rehab of Child Molesters in Germany (University of Chicago Press, 2015)) focuses on therapy and imprisonment in the rehabilitation of sex offenders.
+Cast as the most incorrigible of criminal types, the domestic version of the international terrorist, the child sex offender is situated outside the moral limits of the human.
+Rehabilitation is explicated as a modern secular ritual, caught between a legal system that demands therapists effect a transformation of the inner state of the sex offender and a public that is extremely skeptical of the possibility of such transformation.

 |2014||“Schwimmbecken und Pornokinos.
 Wovon wollen Töchter und Söhne sich eigentlich befreien?”
 Mittelweg 36 23 (3): 79-88.|